lildude/ha-addon-teslamate/DOCS.md

 Follow this process:

 1. Copy the CSV data to the `/share/teslamate` folder on your Home Assistant instance.
-   You can do this using the [Samba][samba-addon] or [SSH][ssh-addon] addons.
+   You can do this using the [Samba][samba-addon] or [SSH][ssh-addon] add-ons.

 2. Make sure the `import_path` configuration setting is set to `/share/teslamate`.

-3. Restart the TeslaMate addon and navigate to the web UI, you should be presented with the import screen.
+3. Restart the TeslaMate add-on and navigate to the web UI, you should be presented with the import screen.

 4. Import the data